 Reliability and Validity

 The A-QLI is a newer instrument that is following in the framework of the W-QLI which has been validated in numerous studies.
-Both consumers and professionals who are considered to have expertise and extensive experience with people suffering from severe mental illnesses were involved in the development and validation of the W-QLI.
+Here both consumers and professionals who are considered to have expertise and extensive experience with people suffering from severe mental illnesses were involved in the development and validation of the W-QLI.
 However, the A-QLI is simply following the conceptual framework of the W-QLI and is pending its own validation.

 Administration, Analysis and Reporting